Nima Kasraie, Ph.D., M.S., is an Associate Professor of Radiology at UT Southwestern Medical Center, and a member of its Medical Physics division.

 Dr. Kasraie is an active member of the Radiological Society of North America, and the American Association of Physicists in Medicine.
-He is also the president of the Association of Iranian Physicists in Medicine.

 - Arkansas State University (1999), Physics